FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 ## 穹困老島 (Qiong Kun Lao Island)

 [^2310]
 Qiong Kun Lao Island (Chinese: 穹困老島) is a fictional remote island.
 Its cellular connection is poor.
 Its official language is English.
-Its security is poor, making pickpocketing and robberies rampant.
+Its security is poor, so pickpocketing and robberies are rampant.
 Its maps are also upside down, such that south points upwards.

 ### Geography